-Sexual orientation is commonly discussed а characteristic of the individual, like biological sex, gender identity, or age.
-Although accurate insofar as it goes, this perspective is incomplete because sexual orientation is always defined in relational terms and necessarily involves relationships with other individuals.
+is always defined in relational terms and necessarily involves relationships with other individuals.
 Sexual acts and romantic attractions are categorized as homosexual or heterosexual according to the biological sex of the individuals involved in them, relative to each other.
-Indeed, it is by acting with another person - or desiring to act - that individuals express their heterosexuality, homosexuality, or bisexuality. includes actions as simple as holding hands with or kissing another person.
+Indeed, it is by acting with another person - or desiring to act - that individuals express their heterosexuality, homosexuality, or bisexuality.
+This includes actions as simple as holding hands with or kissing another person.